 Marin County Transit District will submit this revised goal methodology for FFY 2020-2022 to the Federal Transit Administration (FTA) for review.
-The District's recommended overall DBE goal for the period is 2%, which reflects the weighted base figure.
-The xxx% will be achieved through race-neutral methods.
+The District's recommended overall DBE goal for the period is 3.3%, which reflects the weighted base figure.
+The 3.3% goal will be achieved through race-neutral methods.
 The FTA reporting period for the recommended overall goal will be October 1, 2020 to September 30, 2022.